 Punakaiki is the gateway to the dramatic limestone country of the Paparoa National Park.
 It lies halfway between Greymouth and Westport on one of the most spectacular coastal highways in New Zealand.

-The Punakaiki township has a National Park i-SITE Visitor Centre, café and tearooms, craft shop and plenty of car parking.
+The Punakaiki township has a Paparoa National Park Visitor Centre, café and tearooms, craft shop and plenty of car parking.
 The surrounding area is scattered with accommodation – upmarket hotel apartments, boutique bed & breakfasts, self-catering motel units, a campervan and camping ground, and backpacker accommodation.

-Within a few minutes drive of the Punakaiki township are many walks for various fitness levels – take a 10 minute stroll along the beach or equip yourself for a overnight trip into the heart of the National Park.
+Within a few minutes drive of the Punakaiki township are many walks for various fitness levels – take a 10 minute stroll along the beach or equip yourself for a overnight trip into the heart of the Paparoa National Park.

 The Pancake Rocks and Blowholes

 The Pancake Rocks that Punakaiki is famous for, are limestone formations that began forming 30 million years ago, when lime-rich fragments of dead marine creatures were deposited on the seabed, then overlaid by weaker layers of soft mud and clay.

 The seabed was raised above sealevel by earthquakes to form the coastal cliffs and coastline.
 The sea, wind and rain have since etched out the soft layers to form the unusual rock formations we see today.

 When conditions are right, heavy ocean swells thunder into the caverns beneath the rocks and huge water spouts blast skywards through the blowholes in a truly spectacular sight.